 If it falls your lot to be a street sweeper, sweep streets like Michelangelo painted pictures, sweep streets like Beethoven composed music, sweep streets like Leontyne Price sings before the Metropolitan Opera.
 Sweep streets like Shakespeare wrote poetry.
 Sweep streets so well that all the hosts of heaven and earth will have to pause and say: Here lived a great street sweeper who swept his job well.
 If you can’t be a pine at the top of the hill, be a shrub in the valley.
 Be be the best little shrub on the side of the hill.
 From What Is Your Life's Blueprint speech, Dr. Martin Luther King, Jr., October 26, 1967.

 Dad approached his clinical work with ease and a sense of humor.
 He had a smile that could light up a runway.
 I remember how he would teach students something simple like brushing their teeth with a huge set of choppers called "Tuffy Tooth" which accompanied him to Columbia Presbyterian and into the dental clinics where he practiced in the New York City neighborhoods of Oceanhill Brownsville, Bedford Stuyvesant and Greenpoint in Brooklyn and Chinatown in lower Manhattan.
 He literally practiced what Martin Luther King, Jr. professed to "be the light and always hold on to love."
 Even when he was questioned or challenged as to being a "real" doctor, he'd smile broadly and say, "I suppose they'll never get to see just how qualified I am.
 Their loss, not mine."
-Dad spoke Chinese and Polish (having learned these languages while practicing in dental clinics in the Chinatown and Greenpoint neighborhood of NYC), and spoke a few words of Spanish to put his patients at ease.
+Dad was fluent in Chinese and Polish (having learned these languages while practicing in dental clinics in the Chinatown and Greenpoint neighborhood of NYC), and spoke a few words of Spanish to put his patients at ease.
 It did.

-My sister, Susan, decided after many years working in corporations as a paralegal, she'd transition to teaching and went back to school for a Masters in Special Education.
+My twin sister, Susan, decided after many years working in corporations as a paralegal, she'd transition to teaching and went back to school for a Masters in Special Education.
 She did this while caring for a young daughter and a husband who traveled frequently.
 Those night classes were a bear and I'd always text to make sure she packed something to eat.
 I was never so glad to congratulate a person when she received her graduate degree.
 She was going to enter the family business, no matter what with deliberateness and conviction.
 Having retired a year ago, she still hears from students who have gone on to college and some who have started their careers.
 Gratifying.

 Troubadour Coffee Roasters www.troubadourcoffeeroasters.com